AdobeDocs/experience-manager-65.en/help/sites-administering/workflows-administering.md

 When a workflow fails, AEM provides the **Failures** console to allow you to investigate and take appropriate action once the original cause has been handled:

 * **Failure Details**
-  Opens a window to show the **Failure Message**, **Step** and **Failure Stack**.
+  Opens a window to show the **Failure Message**, **Step**, and **Failure Stack**.

 * **Open History**
   Shows details of the workflow history.

 * **Retry Step** Executes the Script Step component instance again.
-Use the Retry Step command after you have fixed the cause of the original errror.
+Use the Retry Step command after you have fixed the cause of the original error.
 For example, retry the step after you fix a bug in the script that the Process Step executes.
-* **Terminate** Terminate the workflow if the error has caused an irreconsilable situation for the workflow.
-For example, the workflow can rely on environmental conditions such as information in the respository that are no longer valid for the workflow intance.
+* **Terminate** Terminate the workflow if the error has caused an irreconcilable situation for the workflow.
+For example, the workflow can rely on environmental conditions such as information in the repository that are no longer valid for the workflow instance.
 * **Terminate and Retry** Similar to **Terminate** except that a new workflow instance is started using the original payload, title, and description.

 To investigate failures, then resume or terminate the workflow afterwards, use the following steps: